oracle/cloudtestdrive/AppDev/cloud-native/manual-setup/vault-setup.md

   ![](images/vault-service-chose-compartment.png)

   3. Once you have the right compartment selected you will see a list of vaults in it.
-The tenancy I used to do the screen grabs is used for many things so there are multiple vaults already listed, but in a free trial there probabaly won't be any in the list.
+The tenancy I used to do the screen grabs is used for many things so there are multiple vaults already listed, but in a free trial there probably won't be any in the list.
 Click the **Create Vault** button to start the wizard

   ![](images/vault-create-vault.png)